-The Laser used as Light Source has a long but finite lifetime and should be replaced periodically.
-A decreasing light intensity will cause decreasing signal heights over time.
-When this period has been reached, a message indicating that the maximum usage of the light source has been exceeded will be displayed when the unit is powered up and the orange L.E.D. on keyboard will blink when light source is power on.
-For replacement, contact your SEDERE -authorized representative.
+The L.E.D. used as Light Source has a long but finite lifetime (~ 5000 hours) and should be replaced periodically.
+A decreasing L.E.D. light intensity will cause decreasing signal heights over time.
+When this period of 5000 hours has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be displayed when the unit is powered up and the orange L.E.D. on keyboard blinks when Light Source is power on.